-Vaginal birth after caesarean (VBAC) is the term used when a woman/person gives birth vaginally, having had a caesarean in the past.
-Vaginal birth includes a birth that progresses naturally and those that are assisted by forceps or ventouse.
+This is the term used when a woman gives birth vaginally, having had a caesarean in the past.
+Vaginal birth includes a birth that happens naturally and births that are assisted by forceps or ventouse.

 What are the advantages of a successful VBAC?